crypticcoin-renewed/CrypticCoin/doc/book/src/user/metrics.md

-# zcashd metrics
+# crypticcoind metrics

 ## Metrics UI

-This is the user interface that `zcashd` displays by default when run.
+This is the user interface that `crypticcoind` displays by default when run.
 It displays a small selection of interesting metrics, but is not intended for programmatic consumption.

 ## RPC methods

-`zcashd` provides the following JSON-RPC methods that expose node metrics:
+`crypticcoind` provides the following JSON-RPC methods that expose node metrics:

 - Chain:
   - `getblockchaininfo`: Various state info regarding block chain processing.